gitlabform/gitlabform/docs/reference/members.md

 ```

 ### Custom Roles (GitLab Ultimate Only)
-Assigning of Custom Roles is supported within GitLabForm configuration.
+Assigning of Custom Roles to Project `members` is supported within GitLabForm configuration.

 !!! warning